Radiotopia: Accolades and awards

 In 2015 Fast Company ranked Radiotopia among the top 10 most innovative Kickstarter companies, and in 2017 as a top 10 innovator in media.
-Of 2016's 50 best podcasts as ranked by The Atlantic, eight were part of Radiotopia, and a similar list from The Guardian included five Radiotopia shows.
+Of the 50 best podcasts as ranked by The Atlantic in 2016, eight were part of Radiotopia, and a similar list from The Guardian included five Radiotopia shows.
 In January 2019, VertitechIT listed ZigZag as one of the Top IT Podcasts of 2019.
 The network won "Podcast Network of the Year" at the 2019 Adweek Podcast Awards.